JustCasul/JustCasul/README.md

 - 😄 Pronouns: Worth/less
 - ⚡ Fun fact: I enjoy Footjob!

-- On a more serious note: 9/11 was an inside job
+- ✈️ On a more serious note: 9/11 was an inside job

+- 🫶 GaLiGrü!

 <!---
 JustCasul/JustCasul is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.